Guided File Processing

 - List all modules in the project.

-- For each module, include its name, a short description, and a link to its subdirectory.
+- For each module, include its name, a short description, and a link to its module.

 3. **Installation Instructions:**

-- Describe how to clone the repository and build the project (e.g., using Maven or Gradle).
+- Describe how to checkout the repository and build the project using Maven.

 - Include prerequisites such as Java version and build tools.